 This course examines methods of organizing people for social and political advocacy on their own behalf or on behalf of others to bring about change in rural communities.
 Rural community advocacy is an empowering process to bring together underrepresented groups to generate power and create a more socially just society.
-This course builds on the foundation course work.
+This course builds on the generalist course work.

 SWK 5400.
-Foundation Practicum II and Seminar
+Generalist Practicum II

-This is the second course of two foundation practica that enable students to apply master's level coursework in a generalist practice setting.
+This is the second course of two generalist practica that enable students to apply master's level coursework in a generalist practice setting.
 Students, agency supervisors, and faculty field instructors plan activities that will support the development of generalist skills as specified in individualized learning contracts.
 Students will be exposed to a variety of social work roles and responsibilities.
 The graduate field instruction includes a seminar that will meet four times throughout the semester.
 The purpose of the seminar will be for students to share field experiences and to relate them to real world experiences.
 Open to MSW students only.
-PREREQ: Admission to Graduate School and SWK 5300.
+PREREQ: Admission to the MSW Program.